AD1616/ADtri3python/createtask.md

 ### Identifies the name of the list being used in this response

-* In python, the list is generated by the function quiz_all().
-It is then passed in as 'table' to jinja through the render template, and in javascript the name of the list that is referenced is 'allData'.
+* In python, the list is hard coded and it is called questionDict.
+It is then passed in as 'table' to jinja through the render template, and in jinja the table is set to the variable allData.
+This is then passed into javascript retaining the same name, so the list is referred to as 'allData' in the javascript code.

 ### Describes what the data contained in the list represent in your program

-* The list gets its data through user input on a UI through CRUD features on an SQL database.
-The data that it contains is in a table format, where each entry has a question, 4 answer choices, and a correct answer; a questionID is automatically assigned.
+* The data that the list contains is in a table format, where each entry has a question, 4 answer choices, and a correct answer; a questionID is automatically assigned.

 ### Explains how the selected list manages complexity in your program code by explaining why your program code could not be written, or how it would be written differently, if you did not use the list.

-* Without a list, it would not be possible for the user to enter in new questions and answers to be used in the quiz without hardcoding them.
-Without using a list, rather than using loops and updating questionNumber and simply indexing the list, each question would have to be separately hard coded resulting in n times the amount of code where n is the number of questions.
+* Without using a list, rather than using loops and updating questionNumber and simply indexing the list, each question would have to be separately hard coded resulting in n times the amount of code where n is the number of questions.
+Also, it is much simpler to edit the questionbank from the list to add a new question than to have to add it to the javascript and replicate all the code associated with the question, like going to the next question and checking the right answer.

 ## 3c.
 Capture and paste two program code segments you developed during the administration of this task that contain a student-developed procedure that implements an algorithm used in your program and a call to that procedure.